Picture

 the Hungarians' historic demolition of the national team and because the BBC

-were now recording games on film, they were able to show them again in the
+were now recording these broadcasts on film, they were able to show them again in the

 evening.
 Initially, just the second half was repeated.
 At this stage there